Radiative corrections in nucleon time-like form factors measurements: Electromagnetic nucleon current operator and Born cross section

-$M$ and $m$ are respectively the proton and the electron masses.\\ The differential cross section in the Born approximation has the form :
+The differential cross section in the Born approximation in the center of mass has the form (neglecting the electron mass $m$):

-Where $\theta$ is the scattering angle of the positron in the center of mass system (cms).
+where $\theta$ is the scattering angle of the positron.
 This cross section was first derived by the authors of [20].
-In the particular case, where the proton is considered as a pointlike particle, with $G_M(s)=G_E(s)=1$, the formula (4) reduces to
+The analytical form is exactly the same for the electron.
+The expression of the differential cross section in terms of the electric and magnetic form factors shows that we have access only to the modulus of these complex quantities.
+It is only with a polarized beam or a polarized target that we can learn something on their relative phase.
+In the particular case, where the proton is considered as a pointlike particle, with $G_M(s)=G_E(s)=1$, the formula (\ref{eq5}) reduces to

+It should be noted that the shape and the normalization of the differential cross section is sensitive to the model assumption of the form factors.
+We display in Fig. 2 the distribution for two different models: the "Babar" model -model 1- which is obtained by a fit to the Babar data[16] and the model 2 which is the model of F. Iachello and Q. Wan [21].